aws-samples/bedrock-chat/docs/migration/V2_TO_V3.md

 poetry run python ../docs/migration/migrate_v2_v3.py --verify-only
 ```

-The migration script will generate a report file with details about the migration process.
+The migration script will generate a report file in your current directory with details about the migration process.
 Check this file to ensure all your data was migrated correctly.

 #### Handling Large Data Volumes